The Importance of Employer Branding in Recruitment

 What is employer branding?

+There are many ways to create employer brand content.
 Whatever options you choose, ensure you're showing your company values in action — not just regurgitating a list of values off your website or brand guidelines.

 Why use employer branding for recruitment?